 Joe passed away in 2000 but Alice is still involved to some extent in the winery operations.

-Heitz is still very much a family owned and operated business; today Joe & Alice’s children run the winery; David is the winemaker (over 30 years of wine making experience – this amount of time at the same winery is quite rare) and Kathleen is the President.
+Until April 2018, Heitz was still very much the original family owned and operated business operated by Joe & Alice’s children; David was the winemaker (over 30 years of wine making experience – this amount of time at the same winery is quite rare) and Kathleen was the President.
 Youngest son, Rollie operates his own winery, Midsummer Cellars.
 The actual winery on Taplin Road, originally built in 1898, is located about 2 miles east of the tasting room near Joseph Phelps winery.
 Serious Heitz wine enthusiasts may make an appointment for a winery tour (the Heitz’s purchased this property in 1964).

 A visit to their tasting room along Highway 29 does not require an appointment.